-Appellate Judge Mathias W. Delort
+Mathias W. Delort

 First District, 6th Division

 Before becoming a judge, he was a partner and head of the Local Government Practice Group of Robbins, Schwartz, Nicholas, Lifton & Taylor, Ltd. (now known as Robbins Schwartz), specializing in local government and election law.
 In that role, he represented numerous Chicago-area municipalities and other governmental bodies for a period of over twenty years.
 As a practicing attorney, he earned the distinction of being named a “Super Lawyer” and “Leading Lawyer” in the field of Cities and Municipalities Law.
 He was the first Illinois attorney to be named as a Local Government Fellow by the International Municipal Lawyers Association, a distinction which requires passing a challenging examination and publishing a scholarly article.

-He is the past chair of the Constitutional, Election and Local Government Law committees of the Chicago Bar Association and is a former member of its Board of Managers.
+He is the past chair of the Constitutional, Election and Local Government Law Committees of the Chicago Bar Association and is a former member of its Board of Managers.
 Before being admitted to the bar, he worked on the professional staffs of both the Illinois House of Representatives and Cook County Board of Commissioners.